The Legacy Center at Queen of All Saints:

 NEW Gallery Wall Artist!
 At the Legacy Center

-The public is invited to view Madeleine’s artwork during regular Legacy Center hours, 6 am to 8 pm CST Monday to Thursday, 6 am to 6 pm on Fridays and Saturdays, and 6 am to 3 pm on Sundays.
+The public is invited to view Don’s artwork during regular Legacy Center hours, 6 am to 8 pm CST Monday to Thursday, 6 am to 6 pm on Fridays and Saturdays, and 6 am to 3 pm on Sundays.
 The building is located at 1719 E. Barker Ave. in Michigan City, and visitors should enter through the doors off Esther Street.
-A special “Meet the Artist” reception will be held on Sunday, August 8 from 8:30 am to noon.
-Madeleine will have additional cards for sale at this time, with a portion of proceeds benefiting the school art department.
+A special “Meet the Artist” reception will be held on Sunday, October 3 from 8:30 am to noon.

-The artwork will be displayed through September 30, 2021, at which time the Gallery will change with a new artist.
-Questions can be directed to [email protected]
+The artwork will be displayed through December 31, 2021, at which time the Gallery will change with a new artist.
+Questions can be directed to Kadie O’Connor at [email protected].